wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Lua/lua01_3_help_ios.md

 <br>

 ### 6 View version number
-In *AvidlyAdsSDKVersion.h*，you can view the version number of the current SDK directly。
+In *AvidlyAdsSDKVersion.h*，you can view the version number of the current SDK directly.

 ```objective-c
 //version of sdk